 How Long Do You Have To File a Lawsuit in Port St. Lucie?

 In most cases, a traumatic brain injury falls under the broad category of personal injury.
-Florida’s laws entitle you to compensation if you file a claim within four years after the date of the injury.
+Florida’s laws entitle you to compensation if you file a claim within two years after the date of the injury.
 Afterward, you may lose your right to pursue a case successfully.

 A traumatic brain injury from a job site can mean a different deadline.
 For workplace injuries, you would have two years after the day of the accident to establish a claim.

 In a few instances, the court may extend the deadline if you do not discover your traumatic brain injury until later.
 You can consult a lawyer to see if you have the opportunity to pause the clock.
-Regardless, four years can appear like a long time.
+Regardless, two years can appear like a long time.

 The deadline can go by quickly, especially when you spend time in recovery.
 A lawyer can make sure that you begin the lawsuit process on time.